The Complete

 Widening the Window of Tolerance and Supporting Trauma Recovery

-Advanced Trauma-Sensitive Mindfulness: Widening the Window of Tolerance and Supporting Trauma Recovery is a first-of-its kind course designed to build on the foundational skills you developed in Part One of the course, and expand your training by equipping you with the ability to offer mindfulness in a way that supports trauma recovery.
+Advanced Trauma-Sensitive Mindfulness: Widening the Window of Tolerance and Supporting Trauma Recovery is a groundbreaking course designed to build on the foundational skills from Part One, while expanding your ability to apply mindfulness in ways that actively support trauma recovery.

-You’ll be provided the tools to help people take meaningful steps toward their trauma recovery inside of mindfulness practice.
-Through lecture, case study, and experiential practice, this course builds on the core trauma-sensitive competencies by going deeper, focusing on practices that help widen one’s window of tolerance.
+You’ll gain the tools to help individuals take meaningful strides toward healing within their mindfulness practice.
+Through a combination of lecture, case studies, and experiential practice, this course deepens the core trauma-sensitive competencies, with a special focus on practices that broaden the Window of Tolerance for trauma survivors.

 In Advanced Trauma-Sensitive Mindfulness, you will:

-- Develop advanced skills in trauma-sensitive mindfulness through deepened theory and discover practices that enhance people’s resilience, self-compassion, and sense of agency and choice
+• Develop advanced skills in trauma-sensitive mindfulness through a deeper understanding of theory and discover practices that enhance resilience, self-compassion, and personal agency.

-- Explore the power of mindful gauges—one of the most effective, empowering mindfulness tools we can offer people on their path of trauma recovery
+• Explore the power of mindful gauges—one of the most effective tools for empowering trauma survivors on their recovery journey.

-- Learn from world-renowned experts in the field of mindfulness and trauma
+• Learn from world-renowned experts in the fields of mindfulness and trauma, equipping you with cutting-edge tools for your work.

-Upon registration, you’ll have immediate access to Advanced Trauma-Sensitive Mindfulness: Widening the Window of Tolerance and Supporting Trauma Recovery and be able to dive into recordings of seven, 60-minute Classroom Sessions, seven, 60-minute Guest Faculty Sessions, and seven, 90-minute Course Engagement (Q&A) Sessions.
+Upon registration, you’ll have immediate access to Advanced Trauma-Sensitive Mindfulness: Widening the Window of Tolerance and Supporting Trauma Recovery and be able to dive into recordings of 7 Classroom Sessions, 7 Guest Faculty Sessions, 7 Course Engagement (Q&A) Sessions, and 3 Speciality Focus Sessions focused on key areas of TSM, offering deeper insights and practical strategies for your teaching.

 Meeting the Moment